ibm-mas/ansible-devops/ibm/mas_devops/roles/mongodb/README.md

 ansible-playbook ibm.mas_devops.run_role
 ```

+Once the `mongodb` role has completed the MongoDb CE Operator pod and Mongo replica set should be configured.

-After the CA and server Certificates have been renewed you must ensure that that MongoCfg Suite CR is updated with the
-new CA Certificate.
+After the CA and server Certificates have been renewed you must ensure that that MongoCfg Suite CR is updated with the new CA Certificate.
 First obtain the CA Certificate from the Secret resource `mongo-ca-secret`.
-Then edit the Suite MongoCfg CR in the Maximo Application Suite corenamespace.
-This is done by updating the appropriate certificate under
-`.spec.certificates` in the MongoCfg CR:
+Then edit the Suite MongoCfg CR in the Maximo Application Suite core namespace.
+This is done by updating the appropriate certificate under `.spec.certificates` in the MongoCfg CR:

 ```yaml
   spec: